vichawans/group_python/README.md

     │                         , '_', and a short `-` delimited description, e.g.
     │                         `1.0_initial-data-exploration.ipynb`
     │
+    ├── output             <- Placeholder for figures, tables and plots │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │